rumjuice/decentralized-p2p-lending-system/README.md

 ### Overview

+Our smart-contract based solution on Ethereum blockchain enables parties to lend/borrow money without third-party(banks).
+The system makes profit out of each successful borrow-return process after facilitating simple escrow like service for lenders and borrowers.
 The decentralized p2p lending system where lender find borrowers and vice-versa.
 The lender can lend money in form of cryptocurrency especially in ether where borrower can repay after some period of time with interest and smart contract charges 1% fee after being payout for using our service.

 ### Data